dianavile/RgSocDVTeam/README-LSG.md

 - getting some data out of the system
 - using data for a little demo

+## Screenshots
+Include logo/demo screenshot etc.

+## Build status
+- What is the build status of continus integration?

+##  Code style
+- Which code styles are used for this project?

 ## Running the tests
 - Explain how to run the automated tests for this system